 Trade Barrier: What happens if a tax or duty that affects the economic fundamentals is imposed?

-Infrastructure: What the happens infrastructure to transfer the energy is not built or is not available when needed?
+Infrastructure: What happens if the infrastructure to transfer the energy is not built or is not available when needed?

-Tariff determination for power from projects across the border?
+Tariff determination for power from projects across the border ?
 Competitive bidding vis-à-vis negotiation

 Power Procurement Policy- Buyers' requirements.